Trick and Treat

 The absolute best thing you can teach your kids from a young age is that sweets are special treats.
 In other words, tell the truth.
 Candy tastes amazing, gives us an energy boost, and makes us smile.
 It is a reward worth working for!

 So if a few M&M’s motivate your kid to go potty, then go for it!
 It helps you accomplish a goal and rewards the little tike for a good choice.
 If your kid eats a diet high in sugar, you’ll know because the reward loses all of its oomph.
+As long as your kid is on a healthy diet program which you can find on this Prodiets blog, then you kid can have a controlled amount of candy which can help you train them.

 The pedestal is for adults too.
 “Everything in moderation,” as I’ve mentioned before, is a great excuse to eat like crap all of the time.
 I much prefer “Make healthy choices every day and splurge on a special treat occasionally.”